ScoreUnder/cpu_usage/README.md

 that all you need to do to change the resolution in i3blocks is to change the i3blocks "interval" as with any other program.

+This program outputs the usage since last invocation, so if this tool is being invoked by multiple programs, the output may apply to an unacceptably short period of time.

 # How to build

 1. install dune (the ocaml build tool)